 Configure should automatically determine via pkg-config whether the lv2 development headers are available.
 When the LV2 plugin doesn't get built, install them.

-If you are a packager, packages can install the instruments to a system-wide location.
-That way users don't need to download the instruments seperately.
+If you are a packager, packages should install the standard instrument set to a system-wide location.
 The instrument location is prefix dependant.
 If SpectMorph is installed in

 then the instruments should go to